DataTalksClub/data-engineering-zoomcamp/01-docker-terraform/2_docker_sql/README.md

 df_zones.to_sql(name='zones', con=engine, if_exists='replace')
 ```

-Once done, you can go to http://localhost:8080/browser/ to access pgAdmin.
+Either way, once done, you can go to http://localhost:8080/browser/ to access pgAdmin.
 Don't forget to Right Click on the server or database to refresh it in case you don't see the new table.

 Now start querying!